-Geoff has been a Music Director, Conductor and Producer for The Bee Gees, major West End musicals, San Remo Festivals, James Bond movies, The Carpenters, Peter Gabriel, Phil Collins, Leo Sayer, Andrew Lloyd-Webber, Everly Bros, Vangelis, Gerry Goldsmith, Hans Zimmer, Marvin Hamlish, Henry Mancini.
+Collaborations include: The Carpenters, Peter Gabriel, Phil Collins, Leo Sayer, Andrew Lloyd-Webber, Everly Bros, Vangelis, Gerry Goldsmith, Hans Zimmer, Marvin Hamlish, Henry Mancini and James Bond movies.

-He is an arranger and conductor with the London Symphony Orchestra, Royal Philharmonic Orchestra, Philharmonia, Orchestra del Teatro Regio di Parma, Orchestra del Teatro Bellini di Catania, Brno Philharmonic, Budapest Symphony Orchestra
+As arranger/composer/conductor he has worked with the LSO, RPO, Philharmonia, Orchestra del Teatro Regio di Parma, Brno Philharmonic, Budapest Symphony Orchestra and many others.

 Ayanna is a composer, songwriter and cellist.